aqnemo32/project_f1_dah/README.md

 all histograms not made in pyroot are produced and contained within histogram_2d_ups.py and histograms.py

 file_handle.py should not be necessary as all numpy arrays are saved in folders wthin the repo.
-To check if it works you are expected to have access to one of .bin files provided in the DAH dropbox or a file of a similar format.
+To check if it works you are expected to have access to one of `.bin` files provided in the DAH dropbox or a file of a similar format.

+The format of the `.bin` files

-Mass     Pair Transverse Momentum     Rapidity      Momentum Pair    Muon 1 Transverse Momentum     Muon 2 Transverse Momentum
+Mass, Pair Transverse Momentum, Rapidity, Momentum Pair, Muon 1 Transverse Momentum, Muon 2 Transverse Momentum

 LESS IMPORTANT